- Rich Cimini, ESPN Staff Writer

-What it means: The New York Jets played a sloppy game and could’ve easily lost, but they showed fourth-quarter mettle (and received a gift from the officials) to pull out a victory.
+What It Means: The New York Jets played a sloppy game and could’ve easily lost, but they showed fourth-quarter mettle (and received a gift from the officials) to pull out a 24-20 victory over the Denver Broncos.
 It was their fifth straight win, tying their longest winning streak of the decade.
 They have the best record in the AFC at 5-1.
-It came down to one play – a 46-yard pass interference penalty on Renaldo Hill.
-It was a fourth-down heave by Mark Sanchez, and it probably would’ve been incomplete, but Hill snagged Santonio Holmes’ facemask.
+It came down to one play -- a 46-yard pass-interference penalty on Renaldo Hill.
+It was a fourth-down heave by Mark Sanchez, and it probably would’ve been incomplete, but Hill snagged Santonio Holmes' facemask.

-Instant analysis: After a sensational start to his second season, Sanchez crashed early and rallied late.
-His first two passes were would-be interceptions that were dropped, an ominous sign.
-He finished with two interceptions, leading to three Denver points.
+The Sanchez Report: After a sensational start to his second season, Mark Sanchez crashed early, rallied late.
+He first two passes were would-be interceptions that were dropped, an ominous sign.
+He finished the day with two interceptions, leading to three Denver points.
 It was his first multiple-interception game since Dec.
-20, 2009, when he threw three against the Atlanta Falcons -– a span of 10 straight games without two or more picks.
+20, 2009, when he threw three against the Atlanta Falcons -- a span of 10 straight games without two or more picks.
 Curiously, Sanchez looked tentative from the outset.
-Down 17-10 at the start of the fourth quarter, he rallied the Jets to 14 points on two touchdown runs by LaDainian Tomlinson.
+But down 17-10 at the start of the fourth quarter, he rallied the Jets to 14 points, two TD runs by LaDainian Tomlinson.
 It was the first fourth-quarterback comeback win of Sanchez’ career.

-For the second straight week, cornerback Darrelle Revis looked human.
-Clearly, he wasn’t close to 100 percent because of his pulled hamstring.
-Revis probably shouldn’t have played, but Ryan made the decision two hours before the game to activate him.
-Revis started -– so much for that talk about a part-time role -– and he was in man-to-man coverage on Jabar Gaffney most of the game.
+Revis Struggles Again: For the second straight week, CB Darrelle Revis looked human.
+Clearly he wasn’t close to 100% because of his pulled hamstring.
+Revis probably shouldn’t have played, but Rex Ryan made the decision two hours before the game to activate him.
+Revis started -- so much for that talk about a part-time role -- and he was in man-to-man coverage on Jabar Gaffney most of the game.
 Revis surrendered four completions for 66 yards, including a 17-yard touchdown by rookie Demaryius Thomas.
-The Jets should have provided help over the top, or played more zone than usual, but Ryan is stubborn that way.
+They should’ve provided help over the top, or played more zone than usual, but Ryan is stubborn that way.
 He won’t adjust.

-Ryan goofed by not challenging Thomas’ 17-yard touchdown reception.
-He juggled the ball ever-so-slightly, and it appeared that he didn’t get his second foot down before regaining possession.
+Bad Move, Rex: Ryan goofed by not challenging Thomas’ 17-yard touchdown reception.
+He juggled the ball ever-so-slightly and it appeared that he didn’t get his second foot down before regaining possession.
 Ryan probably was gunshy because he had used a challenge (unsuccessfully) moments earlier on a pass to Brandon Lloyd.

-Turnovers (or lack thereof) helped the Jets to a 4-1 record.
+Here, You Take It: Turnovers (or lack thereof) helped the Jets to a 4-1 record.
 On Sunday, turnovers hurt them.
-After committing only one turnover in the first five games, they imploded -– two interceptions by Sanchez and a killer fumble by receiver Santonio Holmes, who handled the ball carelessly at the end of a 16-yard run on an end-around.
-They also fell asleep and failed to recover an onsides kick.
+After committing only one turnover in the first five games, they imploded -- two interceptions by Sanchez and a killer fumble by WR Santonio Holmes, who handled the ball carelessly at the end of a 16-yard run on an end-around.
+They also fell asleep and failed to recover an on-side kick.
 It was an uncharacteristic performance by a team that usually doesn’t kill itself with blunders.

-The Jets were so preoccupied by the Broncos’ passing game that they underplayed the run.
+Grounded: The Jets were so preoccupied by the Broncos’ passing game that they underplayed the run.
 Wisely, the Broncos capitalized, rushing 37 times for 145 yards.
-With four minutes left in the game, linebacker David Harris missed badly on quarterback Kyle Orton, who ran for 13 yards on a third-and-11.
+With four minutes left in the game, LB David Harris missed badly on Kyle Orton, who ran for 13 yards on a third-and-11.
 That set up the Broncos’ go-ahead FG with 3:55 remaining.

-It was Brad Smith vs. Tim Tebow in a battle of dueling Wildcats.
-The former college quarterbacks got plenty of work behind center.
-In fact, Tebow scored his first NFL touchdown, scoring on a 5-yard run on a sweep to the right.
+Wildcat Strikes: It was Brad Smith vs. Tim Tebow in a battle of dueling Wildcats.
+The former college quarterbacks -- Missouri and Florida, respectively -- got plenty of work behind center.
+In fact, Tebow scored his first NFL touchdown on a 5-yard run on a sweep to the right.
 The Jets seemed ill-prepared for the Wildcat, which shouldn’t have been the case.
-They’ve seen plenty of Wildcat, having faced the Miami Dolphins.
+They’ve seen plenty of it, having faced the Miami Dolphins.
 Tebow finished with 6 rushes for 23 yards, Smith 3 for 18.
 Broncos coach Josh McDaniels used the Wildcat to jump-start his dormant running game.